jzombie/rust-sec-fetcher/README.md

 https://www.sec.gov/Archives/edgar/data/884394/000175272425043826/primary_doc.xml
 ```

+### Parsing ETFs from Funds

-Funds will commonly have `ETF` in their name to designate they are indeed an ETF.
+- Funds will commonly have `ETF` in their name to designate they are indeed an ETF.
+- Title may say "EXCHANGE-TRADED FUND"

 ---